danielromero95/TFM_FIT_CONTROL/README.md

 This project delivers an exercise-analysis system powered by computer vision.
 From strength-training videos (squat, bench press, deadlift), the application—available both as a desktop client and a Streamlit experience—aims to:

-- Detect the exercise type (squat / bench / deadlift) and camera view (front / side) with confidence scores.
+- Detect the exercise type (squat / bench press / deadlift) and camera view (front / side) with confidence scores.
 - Automatically count repetitions.
 - Calculate key joint angles (knee, hip, shoulder).
 - Detect potential technique errors with ≥90% target accuracy.